AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/column-row-settings/manual-vs-dynamic-rows.md

 Static dimension items do not change with time; they are fixed components that are always returned in a freeform table.
 Static dimension items are preferred when you want to always analyze the same item, whether it be specific campaigns or specific days in the week.

-Any time you manually select and drop specific component values (dimension, metric, filter, date range) into a table, the result is a static list of rows or columns.
+Any time you manually select and drop specific component values (dimension, metric, segment, date range) into a table, the result is a static list of rows or columns.

 For example, when you drag over specific Browser Type items such as Microsoft and Apple, those 2 specific items always get pulled into the table.